-✨ Elevate your countertops to luxury status—without the luxury price! 💎
+✨ Elevate your countertops to luxe granite vibes — without the granite price! 🏡

 Brand | Giani |